researchgate/phpnsc/README.md

 }
 ```

+- sources: list of source folders to be scanned
     - vendor: specifies the root vendor namespace of your project, see (https://gist.github.com/1234504)
     - folders/root: the root folder of your project
     - include: which sub-folders of your project root should be included?
     - exclude: are there be any sub-sub-folders that should be excluded?
     - filetypes: file types that should be included and excluded from analysis
 - output: array of output classes that should be used.
 Currently support are:
     - CheckstyleOutput (checkstyle compatible XML file, e.g. for a CI server)
     - ConsoleOutput